-Since then, although some myths about masturbation continue on, science and society have progressed, and the research and rhetoric around masturbation are much more positive.
+Although some myths about masturbation persist, science and society have progressed, and the research and rhetoric around masturbation are much more positive.
 Several studies praise masturbation as a way to support overall health!
-So settle in and get comfortable – you’re about to learn just how good touching yourself can be…even beyond the orgasm.
+So, settle in and get comfortable – you’re about to learn just how good touching yourself can be, even beyond orgasm.

 There is also some research that indicates masturbation, alone or with a partner, is a great risk reduction technique when one partner has a transmittable STI and others don’t.
 Promoting masturbation with partners rather than intercourse is starting to gain popularity in countries where HIV is prevalent as a way to encourage serodiscordant (one positive, one negative) couples to have sexual contact without the risk of transmission.

-As you can see, sexual arousal has countless physical health benefits – but that isn’t all.
-Although masturbation is often viewed as something to do to get off when you don’t have an active sexual partner, the past decade has seen a shift in attitude to treating self-pleasure as a complementary act to sexy time with others.
+Sexual arousal has countless physical health benefits – but that isn’t all.
+Although masturbation is often viewed as something to do to get off when you don’t have an active sexual partner, the past decade has undergone a shift in attitude to treating self-pleasure as a complementary act to sexy time with others.
 Masturbation can make you a more active, communicative, empowered sexual partner.

 The Big O: Overall Health!

-There are a myriad of benefits of masturbation as it applies to your body, self-esteem, and interpersonal relationships.
-However, don’t forget the best part about pleasuring yourself –if feels good!
-There is absolutely nothing wrong with your own pleasure being the reason you masturbate.
-All of the ancillary benefits are just the icing on the already delicious cake of auto-eroticism.
+The health benefits of masturbation abound for your body, self-esteem, and interpersonal relationships.
+However, don’t forget the best part about pleasuring yourself – it feels good!
+And, there’s absolutely nothing wrong with your own pleasure being the reason you masturbate.
+All of the ancillary health benefits of masturbation are just the icing on the already delicious cake of auto-eroticism.

 Better Health in the Palm of Your Hand: More Health Benefits of Masturbation